michaelanokyej/new-portfolio/README.md

 ### Contact Form

-> You can reach out to me by fsubmitting this form.
+> You can reach out to me by submitting this form.
 > ![Contact Form Screen](public/contact-form.png "Contact Form screenshot")

 ### Resume